BrightspaceUI/visual-diff/README.md

 Create the visual-diff tests.
 Provide a ***unique*** name and the location where screenshots are saved.
 Use the `VisualDiff` context to navigate, take screenshots, and compare.
 Append the `--golden` arg to generate goldens.
 Below is an example of the visual-diff test for the above component.

 ***Tips:***
+* use the `createPage(browser)` helper to create a page with the reduced motion preference
 * use `deviceScaleFactor` to account for `dpr` (device-pixel-ratio), especially on retina display
 * run diffs with a different view-port size for media queries; avoid duplicating
 * bring page to front when testing focus (i.e. activate the browser tab)
 * reset focus between tests if not reloading the page
 * name screenshots using `this.test.fullTitle()`
 * use the standard Puppeteer API for all its greatness
-* wait for animations to complete before taking screenshot
+* use the `prefers-reduced-motion: reduce` media query in your component, or wait for animations to complete before taking screenshots
-* use `disableAnimations` to help avoid timing issues and make tests faster

 ```js
 const puppeteer = require('puppeteer');